Introduction to Tribal Gaming

 Get Your FREE Guide Revealing…

 However, what about the skill-based game of poker?
 Might this precedent apply to electronic games of poker?
 Not so fast.
-States begin to object to tribal casinos offering video poker (VP) machines.
+States began to object to tribal casinos offering video poker (VP) machines.
 States often interpret VP machines as Class III Vegas-style gambling.

 What’s under discussion here is the legal definition of gambling.
 Each state defines what is and is not gambling.
 For instance, Nebraska states all gambling is illegal.
 However, feel free to enjoy any of the 21 locations in Nebraska offering video keno, video blackjack, and video poker.
 Why?
 Because, per Nebraska state law, they are not gambling.